2 Frenchmen on trial for stealing Macron's online identity

 Two Frenchmen are going on trial for allegedly stealing Emmanuel Macron's online identity last year when he was running for president.

-The unusual case to be heard Wednesday in a Paris court followed a complaint filed by Macron a few days before he was elected French president in May.
+The unusual case, to be heard Wednesday in a Paris court, follows a complaint filed by Macron days before he was elected French president in May.

-The main defendant is accused of using a Gmail address purporting to belong to Macron to send a long political email titled "10 good reasons not to vote for me."
+The main defendant, Jean-Paul Mongin, a 38-year-old book editor and conservative right-wing activist, is accused of using a Gmail address purporting to belong to Macron to send a long political email titled "10 good reasons not to vote for me" and signed "Emmanuel."

+Also on trial is an acquaintance of Mongin who allegedly helped him create the email address and send the text to a list of about 100 recipients just before the first round of the presidential election, according to the prosecutor's summons.

 Never miss a local story.

+"It's so ridiculous, but also worrying for civil freedoms and political debate," de Beauregard insisted.

+The lawyer for Macron couldn't be reached for comment before the trial.

-At the request of Macron, the French Parliament is preparing a bill aimed at allowing courts to quash false information disseminated around electoral campaigns.
+At the request of Macron, the French Parliament is preparing a bill to fight fake news, expected to be discussed in the spring.
+It aims to allow courts to suppress false information disseminated around electoral campaigns.

 Comments